US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

 The current bond crackdown is a CBP enforcement cycle.
 What follows it may be a permanent structural change.

+The bill has not passed yet.
+But its introduction reflects the direction CBP enforcement is already moving , with or without new legislation.
 Setting up a US LLC and obtaining your own bond now is not just a response to the current sweep.
 It positions you correctly for whatever comes next.

 Check Your Bond Before Your Next Shipment

 The 054 sweep happened in 2025.
-The 036 sweep is happening now.
-Nobody knows which surety code comes next — but the pattern is clear.
+The current sweep is happening now.
+Nobody knows which surety code comes next , but the pattern is clear.
 CBP is systematically removing non-compliant importers from the supply chain.
+If you are not certain your customs bond is active, sufficient, and held in your own name, that uncertainty is the risk.